muhme/quote/README.md

 <details>
   <summary>Mini tests and system tests are available for application validation.</summary>

-  You can run mini tests and system tests with:
+  You can run all mini tests and system tests:
   ```
-  host $ scripts/test.sh
+  scripts/test.sh
   ```

   Mini tests are sometimes integration tests, when the interaction with external services